ascmitc/mhl/README.md

 The `record` command creates a new generation in the mhl-history.
 This can be used for instance when adding single files to an already mhl-managed file hierarchy.
 It is run with the root path of the file hierarchy as well as one or multiple paths to the individual files and folders to be recorded as the parameters.

 ```
-$ mhl record /path /path/to/single/file
+$ ./ascmhl.py record /path /path/to/single/file
 ```

-A new generation is created in all `asc-mhl` folders below the given root path (e.g. in a nested mhl-history).
+A new generation is created in all `ascmhl` folders below the given root path (e.g. in a nested mhl-history).
 If no mhl-history is present yet, an error is thrown.

 The following files will not be handled by this command: